maryammbzzz/AI701/README.md

 # Domain Generalization in Diabetic Retinopathy
 Official Repository for the DART 2023 paper titled DGM-DR: Domain Generalization with Mutual Information Regularized Diabetic Retinopathy Classification.
-[Link to the logs]([https://arxiv.org/abs/2309.09670](https://drive.google.com/drive/folders/1A7OVjSXWGgQzly8PyTyauWMC6Nxyc6Ee))
+[Link to the logs and the weights of the trained model](https://drive.google.com/drive/folders/1A7OVjSXWGgQzly8PyTyauWMC6Nxyc6Ee)

 # Abstract:
 Diabetic retinopathy is a severe condition that can cause vision loss if not promptly